 By inference, this excludes Operating Systems such as Apples’ iOS (commonly found on iPads, iPhones and iPod Touches) and Google’s Android or Chrome OS (commonly found on various tablets, smart phones and Chromebooks).

 If a student has a full operating system then generally they can overcome most compatibility issues that may present themselves.

 It also means that our teachers can plan with confidence that the student devices will support certain applications or file formats they choose to use.
-Additionally, students of St Andrew's College qualify for a free copy of MS Office 2016 (desktop version and online version).
+Additionally, students of St Andrew's College qualify for a free copy of Microsoft Office 365 (desktop version and online version).